Esma Aydemir

+Career

 She began with running in Karakeçili town of Kırıkkale Province in 2005, discovered by Mehmet Kiper, national athlete and a physical education teacher in Antalya.
 With her parents permission, she followed him to Antalya, where she is trained by him.
 Currently, Esma Aydemir is a student at the Pamukkale University's Physical Education and Sports Technology Department. she is sponsored by the regional union of the Agriculture Credit Cooperative in Kütahya.

 She won the silver medal in the 3000 m and the gold medal in the 5000 m event at the 2011 European Athletics Junior Championships held in Tallinn, Estonia.

 Esma Aydemir is the holder of the national record in 1-mile race with 4:31.28 set in 2012.
 She won the silver medal in the 4 × 400 m relay event with her teammates Özge Akın, Birsen Engin and Sema Apak at the 2013 Islamic Solidarity Games held in Palembang, Indonesia.

 Running marathon for the first time in her life, Aydemri took part at the 2016 Rotterdam Marathon and secured a slot for the 2016 Summer Olympics ranking 8th in the women's category with her time of 2:35:21.
 She won the gold medal at the 2016 European Cup 10,000m held in Mersin, Turkey.